1. Introduction

 3. External complaints

-If a member of the public wishes to report a suspected fraud or has any other concerns relating to financial probity at Royal Museums Greenwich, please write to either the Head of Finance or the Governance and Museum Records Manager, or the Head of People and Culture at Royal Museums Greenwich, Park Row, Greenwich, London SE10 9NF.
+If a member of the public wishes to report a suspected fraud or has any other concerns relating to financial probity at Royal Museums Greenwich, they should write to either the Head of Finance, the Head of Governance and Museum Records, or the Head of People and Culture at Royal Museums Greenwich, Park Row, Greenwich, London SE10 9NF or alternatively they can complete the online form.

 4. Confidentiality and anonymity